MicrosoftDocs/appcenter-docs/docs/push/tips.md

 ## Delay showing Push Notifications permission pop-up until the user clicks a button or a certain screen

-You can call `AppCenter.Start("{APP-SECRET}", services)` without specifying the Push service.
-Then, once the user has opted in to receive push notifications, you can call `AppCenter.Start(typeof(Push))` to start the Push service.
+Execute `AppCenter.Start("{APP-SECRET}", services)` without specifying the Push service.
+Then, once the user has opted in to receive push notifications, execute `AppCenter.Start(typeof(Push))` to start the Push service.

 Note the application doesn't need to send the app secret in the second call to `Start()`